mkiser/WTFJHT/press.md

 15/ **Best New Website: Read "What The F*ck Just Happened" every day**.
 The site is really fun, in a sort of masochistic, sicko way.
 Unlike the White House and its staff, Kiser is dedicated to facts and to accuracy.
 Every entry on the site includes a link to the news source that first reported it. ([Liberal America](http://www.liberalamerica.org/2017/02/10/best-new-website-read-what-fck-happened-every-day/){:target="_blank"})

+16/ **WTF Just Happened Today available as an Amazon skill**.
+The seven-day a week newsletter that summarizes the most important political stories of the day is now available on Amazon Echo! ([Boing Boing](https://boingboing.net/2017/04/12/wtf-just-happened-today-availa.html){:target="_blank"})

 <center>
 {% twitter https://twitter.com/amyoleary/status/827006733142851587 hide_media=true %}
 {% twitter https://twitter.com/DaveLeeBBC/status/830907636006547456 hide_media=true %}